ihh/bracery/README.md

 See [tests](test/) for more examples using the JavaScript API

-## Networking rationale
+## Rationale

 Bracery works just fine as a synchronous library, running from a local symbol definitions file, like Tracery (this is the default when running from the command-line, or using the node API).
-However, Bracery was also designed to work well for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
+However, Bracery was specifically designed to work well for asynchronous applications where the Tracery client is decoupled from the symbol definition store.

 In asynchronous mode, the Tracery definitions file can live on a server somewhere remote from the client (i.e. the place where procedural text generation is happening, such as the user's web browser).